AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 }
 ```

-This logic, along with any parallel query coordination (discussed in the next section), should be written once and distributed to users of this table either as a library or a REST/gRPC API.
-This abstraction provides a simpler interface through which to interact with the model.
-As long as the contract is upheld, we can make further changes to our model without needing consumers to have to change their code.
+This logic, along with any parallel query coordination (discussed in the next section), should be written once and provided to consumers either as a library or a REST/gRPC API.
+This abstraction provides a high level interface to interact with the model.
+We can also make improvements to the model without needing consumers to have to change their code.

 ## Parallel queries